arcaravaggi/CV/Anthony_Caravaggi_CV.md

 2012 **Bird ringing demonstrator**, Wildlife Trust of South and West Wales
 2011 **Bioblitz naturalist**, Carmarthen

-## Media
+## Media Appearances, Profiles and Mentions

 > *Written*

 2017 A brief history of an Early Career Researcher, Errant Science
 2017 Rejected by the Rainforest, I F-ing Love Conservation
 2017 Introducing the University Mammal Challenge, The Mammal Society
-2017 365 papers.
-Personal blog, ongoing
 2016 Is there intelligent life on Earth?
 Save our Souls magazine
 2016 A chat with Dr. Anthony Caravaggi.
 Biotechin.asia
 2016 Camera traps reveal a hare-raising situation.
 RSEC blog, ZSL